 A landmark for authentic flavors of Kerala, including Onam Sadhya in Chicago, Thattu was born out of the love marriage of Vinod Kalathil from Kozhikode and Margaret Pak from California.
 Be it spongy soft Appam, Kothu Parotta, Malabar Chicken Biryani, Meen Pollichathu (a flavorful dish of fish roasted in banana leaves), Avial (a thick stew of vegetables), or Jackfruit Cake, the Indo-American couple has been serving with love since 2018 when Thattu started just as a pop-up stall.

 Vinod and Margaret fell in love at first sight in Los Angeles in 2002.
 After dating for 3 years, Vinod left for his native place in Kerala.
-Smitten by love bug, Margaret booked her travel on flights to India from USA and followed him to Kozhikode, where they tied the knot.
+Smitten by love bug, Margaret booked her flights to India from USA and followed him to Kozhikode, where they tied the knot.
 The post-wedding ceremonies, including a grand family feast, introduced Margaret to Malabar cuisine, of which Onam Sadhya is a quintessential part.

 Thattu Chicago, best Indian restaurants in Chicago, Thattu Kerala food, Indians in Chicago